aheze/Popovers/README.md

 ![](Assets/Anchors.png) | ![](Assets/Absolute.png) | ![](Assets/Relative.png)

 ### ⬜ Source Frame • `(() -> CGRect)`
 This is the frame that the popover attaches to or is placed within, depending on its position.
 This must be in global window coordinates.
 Because frames are can change so often, this property is a closure.
-Whenever the device rotates or some other bounds change happens, the closure will be called.
+Whenever the device rotates or some other bounds update happens, the closure will be called.

 <table>